hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authorization/1-todos-table-permissions.md

 ## Select permission

+We will allow users to view a todo entry if it is public or if they are logged-in users.

 Now click on edit icon for "select" permissions.
 In the custom check, choose the following condition

 ```json